What is the CAP Program?

 - Are experiencing an undue delay in the amendment of your IPE for the next period

-- Have problems that you and your DCRSA counselor could not resolve
+- Have problems that you and your DCRSA counselor did not resolve

 - Have problems that are preventing you from reaching your vocational goals

 - Do not agree when DCRSA seeks to close you case

 Please contact CAP-ULS as soon as the negative incident or decision occurs.

 There may be timelines/deadlines associated with the issue that might prevent you from seeking a resolution if you wait.